Double bubble plumbings and two-curve flops: Autoequivalences

 The realisation of $W_0$ as an affine quartic yields an attractive local obstruction to knotting.
 Recall that a \emph{dilation} on a Stein manifold $Y$ is a class $b \in SH^1(Y)$ in the first symplectic cohomology with $\Delta(b)=1$, where $\Delta$ is the $BV$-operator.
 If $Y$ admits a dilation, it admits no exact Lagrangian $K(\uppi,1)$ by \cite{Seidel-Solomon}.

 \begin{Lemma} $W_0$ admits a dilation. \end{Lemma} \begin{proof} We will construct an embedding of $W_0$ into the total space of a Lefschetz fibration over $\bC$ with fibre the $A_3$-Milnor fibre.
-The result will then follow from \cite[Proposition 7.3]{Seidel-Solomon}.
+The result will then follow from \cite[Proposition 7.3]{Seidel-Solomon} together with Viterbo restriction (which takes dilations to dilations).

 Inside the four-real-dimensional $A_3$-Milnor fibre $M$ we can find two Lagrangian matching 2-spheres which meet cleanly along a circle: if the critical points of the standard Lefschetz fibration $M \to \CC$ lie at $\{1,2,3,4\} \subset \CC$ and the obvious real matching spheres are labelled $S_1, S_2, S_3$ then we can take the spheres $S_1$ and $S' = \uptau_{S_2}^2(S_3)$.
-We now construct $Z$ as the total space of a Lefschetz fibration with four singular fibres at $\{i,2i,3i,4i\} \subset \CC$, for which the associated vanishing cycles along paths parallel to $\RR_{\geq 0}$ are respectively $S_1, S_1, S', S''$, where $S''$ is chosen so that when the basis of vanishing paths is mutated so as to replace the fourth one with a path passing through $3i/2$ then the corresponding vanishing cycle agrees with $S'$.
-In this total space, the interval $[i,2i] \subset i\RR$ is a matching path, as is a path which meets that at its interior transversely once, and the corresponding spheres in the $A_3$-fibre are identified with $S_1$ and $S'$.
-It is easy to check that the surgery is an $S^1\times S^2$. \end{proof}
+We now construct $Z$ as the total space of a Lefschetz fibration with four singular fibres at $\{i,2i,3i,4i\} \subset \CC$, for which the associated vanishing cycles along paths parallel to $\mathbb{R}_{\geq 0}$ are respectively $S_1, S_1, S', S''$, where $S''$ is chosen so that when the basis of vanishing paths is mutated so as to replace the fourth one with a path passing through $3i/2$ then the corresponding vanishing cycle agrees with $S'$.
+In this total space, the interval $[i,2i] \subset i\mathbb{R}$ is a matching path, as is a path from $3i$ to $4i$ which meets the interval $[i,2i]$ in its interior transversely once.
+The corresponding spheres in the $A_3$-fibre are identified with $S_1$ and $S'$.
+In particular, this constructs a pair of Lagrangian 3-spheres in $Z$ which meet cleanly along a circle, hence an embedding of some double bubble $W_k$ into $Z$.
+It remains to identify $k$.